Fractional trading, or investing with small amounts

 The main benefit of fractional trading is that it makes everything much easier for market newcomers.
 The following benefits stand out:

-- You can invest small amounts in shares with high valuations: The major benefit seems to be the core element of the fractional trading business – investing in a strong and varied equity portfolio on a small budget.
+• You can invest small amounts in shares with a high unit price: the major benefit is the core element of fractional trading – investing in strong and varied shares on a small budget.

-- Equity savings plans possible: you can regularly invest amounts in select securities through fractional trading and develop a savings plan completely in line with your requirements.
+• Setting up a savings plan: with fractional trading, you can regularly invest a specific amount in select securities and thereby develop a savings plan completely in line with your requirements.

-The example of Yuh shows how simple fractional trading can be.
-You don’t need to complete any complex preliminary tasks in order to invest – there’s no need to open a custody account or pay management fees for it.
-After signing the contract for access to the app and your investment account, you know exactly what you’re investing in and the transaction fees are also set out transparently. - Portfolio diversification: fractional trading also makes it easier to diversify your portfolio.
+• Portfolio diversification: fractional trading also makes it easier to diversify your portfolio.
 Whereas you’d have needed several thousand francs to achieve a certain level of diversification before, now you can invest in a wide range of equities on a limited budget.
 You’re no longer tied to the price of a full share.
-Why diversification is so important in your portfolio and how it works is explained in our articles “Diversification – why you shouldn’t put all your eggs in one basket” and “Diversification – explained by way of examples”.
+Why diversification is so important in your portfolio and how it works is explained in our article “Diversification: why is it important?”.

 There are still downsides